 Any normal person is scared when they see a knife.
 Even if they aren’t directly threatened by it, they know to be mindful of its presence.
 Sometimes when you’re alone with a knife you might think “well I have the power over this knife because I can just put it in the drawer”.
 Which is true.
 But when you hold the knife, it is you who changes, your hand conforms to it.
 And when you put it in the drawer, who is to say that it isn’t the one that instructs the flipper to flip up into the top part of the drawer, so that you can’t open it.
-And then you spend the next 15-20 minutes wrestling and negotiating with a section of your kitchen.
+And then you spend the next 15-20 minutes wrestling with a section of your kitchen.

 I had the knife the whole time.
 It was just an everyday part of my life.
 And then like moonstruck, I realized it was my muse.

 I was listening to Madonna's Immaculate collection when I made this.
 She was really at her finest then.
 I was so fortunate as a kid that I had the CD and I would play it over and over and just make up my own dance moves and be really theatrical about it.
 On her Truth or Dare tour, when the cops tried to put the kibosh on parts of her act, she refused to compromise and described her work as "catharsis".
 George Michael's song "Father" is also a favourite of mine.
 As is Bruce Springsteen's "I'm on Fire", where he asks "if you're daddy is home".

 Two roads diverged in a yellow wood

 And sorry I could not travel both

 And looked down one as far as I could

 Then took the other, as just as fair,

 Because it was grassy and wanted wear;